Past Events & Activities in 2022

 September 12: Event NMHA Community Paddle the Navesink at Maple Cove, Red Bank

+Over 40 people young and old Paddled the Navesink at Maple Cove in Red Bank in colorful wooden canoes.
+It was all free!
+Canoes, life vests, and paddles were provided.
 Open to the Monmouth County community, to ALL families, adults, youth, and kids (under 15 must come with an adult).

 July 20 - Agust 20 Events Set Sail!
 Art ad Design in Maritime at the Atlantic Highlands Arts Counci and Sandy Hook Bay.

 A month-long collaboration between AHArts and the Navesink Maritime Heritage Association celebrated the maritime heritage of the greater Atlantic Highlands and Navesink areas.
-This colaboration included a canoe building event, a canoe painting contest, kids camp classes, an exhibition on the history and art of boat painting, all held in the AHArts gallery on First Ave, Atlantic Highlands. the last day of the exhibition ws marked by paddleing the canoes in Sandy Hook Bay!
+This colaboration included an exhibition on the history and art of boat painting, a canoe building event, a canoe painting contest, kids camp classes, all held in the AHArts gallery on First Ave, Atlantic Highlands.
+The last day of the exhibition ws marked by paddleing the canoes in Sandy Hook Bay!
 Click HERE to see pictures of all the events.

 Grover House is a c.1730 farmhouse built by a descendent of one of the founders of Monmouth County in 1665, named James Grover, and has been NMHA's headquarters since 2014.